 Established in 2019 through the generous $100,000 endowment by Roula Alakiotou—pronounced “Roola Alah-kyo-too”—an original member of Chicago Women in Architecture (CWA), and recipient of the Chicago Women in Architecture Foundation (CWAF) Lifetime Achievement Award, this annual scholarship begins in 2021 and recognizes strong women architecture students in their final year of study for academic and leadership achievements.
 “With this scholarship,” Roula stated, “I intend to support the continued growth of diversity of the future for women architects,” embodying her long-standing involvement and belief in the CWA community.

 The open application will be released in the fall and or eligible students are invited to apply.
 Applications will be reviewed by a jury including CWA Executive Committee members, officers from the CWAF Board of Directors, and other recognized architecture practitioners.
-One scholarship will be awarded each year at the spring CWAF Lifetime Achievement Award event, where the Roula Scholarship winner will also be celebrated.
-The Roula Scholarship recipient will receive the unrestricted $5,000 award, a one-year membership to CWA, two tickets to attend the CWAF Lifetime Achievement Award event, and the winner’s credentials will be featured on the CWA website.
+With 2021 being the opening year for this scholarship, we will be awarding (2) winners this year who will be awarded at the spring CWAF Lifetime Achievement Award event, where the Roula Scholarship winner will also be celebrated.
+The Roula Scholarship recipients will each receive the unrestricted $5,000 award, a one-year membership to CWA, two tickets to attend the CWAF Lifetime Achievement Award event, and the winner’s credentials will be featured on the CWA website.

 Applicants must be female architecture students scheduled to graduate in the academic year for which they are applying (May or December) with a M. Arch or a five-year B. Arch degree, with a minimum cumulative grade point average of 3.5/4.0, from a National Architecture Accrediting Board (NAAB)-accredited architecture program in the State of Illinois.

 - A complete digital portfolio of completed work during her studies